David-Bascom05/Portfolio/PCB_Designs/Servo_Driver/README.md

 During testing, the board performed very well.
 The first version had an issue with the feedback loop reference voltage in the layout, where I was accidentally feeding a second input voltage into the voltage divider.
-This caused the reference voltage to be incorrect when the input voltage to the board was raised above 12V.
+This caused the reference voltage to be incorrect when the input voltage to the board was raised above 12V, or when currents above 100mA were drawn.
 Fortunately, this issue was found and I am currently working on fixing it in the next revision.
-The board was successfully able to drive all 16 servos simultaneously with a high positional accuracy and low latency.
-The protective measures of the board also worked well, triggering the overcurrent protection before the 20A maximum of the board was reached.
+This led to the board malfunctioning when more than three servos attempt to draw current simultanously, and drop below the required driving voltage.
+However, all other functionality of the board was fully opperational.
+The protective measures of the board also worked well, triggering the overcurrent protection during a short, and preventing unsafe opperation.